 Having twins is a surprise that most parents are caught off guard by.
-Carrying more than one baby automatically puts you in the category of a high-risk pregnancy.
+Carrying more than one baby increases your chances of a high-risk pregnancy.
 The high risk here isn’t necessarily something to worry about; it just means the doctors will closely follow your pregnancy.
 If you are carrying twins, here are a few tips for a healthy twin pregnancy that you’ll find helpful.

-How to Take Care of Twin Pregnancy – 10 Best Tips
+How to Take Care of a Twin Pregnancy – 10 Best Tips

-Of course, the sudden news of twins by the doctor has shocked you.
+Of course, the sudden news of twins by the doctor may have shocked you.
 You don’t know whether to be delighted or to worry.
-But what you must remember is that you have to deal with it, happily or by being worried.
-So, deal with it happily, here’s how.
-Below are some of the tips you can try to deal twin pregnancy:
+But what you must remember is that you have to take certain precautions and care tips.
+Below are some of the tips to care for yourself and your children during a twin pregnancy: